top of page

 The most common spider seen in Idaho homes is the hobo spider.
 Although not deadly, their bites can cause pain & discomfort.
 They're activity is moderate in the spring and gets heavier into mid-summer & is highest in the fall.

 Often confused with the hobo spider, the Wolf Spider is also commonly seen in Idaho.
 These spiders can get very large & are mostly seen in the yard of peoples homes if left untreated.

-Although they don't sting or bite, these bugs come in swarms by the thousands, in some cases, on the side of homes & can be real nuisance pest.
-They feed on fruit trees around the home & find shelter under wood piles, bricks, cinder blocks & built up leaf piles.
+Although they don't sting or bite, these bugs come in swarms by the thousands and congregate on the side of homes and can be a real nuisance pest.
+They breed in trees around the home & find shelter under wood piles, bricks, cinder blocks & built up leaf piles.

 Elm Seed Beetle